GESIS-Methods-Hub/guidelines-for-methods/method-guide.md

 Methods Hub portal stands on the principles of open science only facilitating content that is developed with open resources and is made publicly available with open license.
 The methods submitted are reviewed from three overlapping dimensions to ensure that they meet the requirements of the Methods Hub.
 They are:

 1. Method relevance i.e., the method is applicable to social science use cases or research questions.
-Can the method be used with DBD.
+Can the method be used with digital behavioral data.
-2. Recent AI/ML methods i.e., a SOTA method in the computer science or social science community.
+2. Recent artificial intelligence methods i.e., a state-of-the-art method in the computer science or social science community.
 3. Method quality i.e., good code and documentation quality.
 The code quality ensures that the code is easy reuse and modify if need be.
 The documentation quality that ensures that all necessary information to replicate results are correctly documented in an easy to follow manner. *Note: We follow a lightweight journal like review process to verify the method quality*.
 We also accept the review of trusted third parties e.g., renowned software publishing venues to make sure that the method is well documented and require minimum effort to understand and reuse for new research questions and use cases.

-The methods recently developed in the computer science community with AI/ML and NLP models are more often representing as SOTA research.
+The methods recently developed in the computer science community with artificial intelligence models are more often representing as state-of-the-art research.
 However, they need to establish relevance for applicability of the method in social science.
 The guidelines assist in crafting the method README for this purpose.
-Whereas the methods developed in the social science community are known to be relevant to the social science community already, but they may not always be using SOTA AI/ML models.
-The method review process ensures that the methods shared through the Methods Hub platform are representing SOTA AI/ML methods and have established relevance with social science use cases.
+Whereas the methods developed in the social science community are known to be relevant to the social science community already, but they may not always be using state-of-the-art artificial intelligence models.
+The method review process ensures that the methods shared through the Methods Hub platform are representing state-of-the-art artificial intelligence methods and have established relevance with social science use cases.

 ### 1.2.
 Trusted Third-party Review Venues